groupe-sii/clea-cli/docs/generate/component.md

 # clea generate component [name]

-> Generate a new component in the closest parent moduel
+> Generate a new component and register it in the closest parent module

 ## Structure